 I don’t see our dark and apocalyptic disappearance from the earth, but rather a (much sooner) devolution.
 Basically, over-consumption and extreme weather, denial, and a lack of will to make any changes, leading to a post-oil pioneer future…

-That’s in fact the setting for my YA cli-fi series, DISTANT DREAM.
+That’s in fact the setting for my YA cli-fi series, AFTER THE WORLD.
 Phones/cars/internet/school/best friend―it’s all gone.
-15-year-old KATHLEEN “KK” WILSON’s plan was to track down some other Gen Z’s to maybe help salvage this climate-messed world, but her little sister, MIDGIE, just ran away looking for a bedtime-story past that no longer exists.
+15-year-old KATHLEEN “K-T” WILSON’s plan was to track down some other Gen Z’s to maybe help salvage this climate-messed world, but her little sister, MIDGIE, just ran away looking for a bedtime-story past that no longer exists.